Incident Management Plan: Management of a non-routine incident, de-escalation and closure

 Strategic Incident Director (SID)

 3.22 The SID is responsible for the strategic oversight of the incident.
-The SID is appointed by the CEO and will usually be the director most relevant to the incident.
-Depending on the nature of the incident, the CEO may decide to assume the role of SID themselves.
+The SID is appointed by the CE and will usually be the director most relevant to the incident.
+Depending on the nature of or severity of the incident, the CE may decide to assume the role of SID themselves.
 The SID is responsible for activating the strategic management structure, including convening the SIOG that they will then usually chair.
-They will also be responsible for providing updates to the CEO (if the CEO is not attending SIOG), FSA Chair and Board.
+They will also be responsible for providing updates to the CE (if the CE is not attending SIOG), FSA Chair and Board.

 3.24 The FSA’s internal roles and responsibilities SOP sets out the role and responsibilities of the SID and SIOG Chair during a non-routine incident.

-3.25 The CEO has overall responsibility for decision making and resolution of incidents.
+3.25 The CE has overall responsibility for decision making and resolution of incidents.

-3.26 In a major incident or emergency the CEO will chair the SIOG assuming the role of the Strategic Incident Director (SID).
-In less complex incidents or when the situation has stabilised, the CEO can decide to delegate this role including the ‘power of decision’ to the director most relevant to the incident who then becomes the SID.
+3.26 In a major incident or emergency the CE will chair the SIOG assuming the role of the SID.
+In less complex incidents or when the situation has stabilised, the CE can decide to delegate this role including the ‘power of decision’ to the director most relevant to the incident who then becomes the SID.

-3.27 The CEO and SIOG Chair (if the CEO is not the SIOG Chair) are responsible for keeping the FSA Chair informed of non-routine incident developments; the frequency will be determined by the incident daily rhythm.
-These discussions are also opportunities for consulting the Chair ahead of possible major decisions, recognising that the formal decision-maker is the CEO.
+3.27 The CE and SIOG Chair (if the CE is not the SIOG Chair) are responsible for keeping the FSA Chair informed of non-routine incident developments; the frequency will be determined by the incident daily rhythm.
+These discussions are also opportunities for consulting the Chair ahead of possible major decisions, recognising that the formal decision-maker is the CE.

-3.29 The FSA’s internal roles and responsibilities SOP sets out the role and responsibilities of the CEO during a non-routine incident.
+3.29 The FSA’s internal roles and responsibilities SOP sets out the role and responsibilities of the CE during a non-routine incident.

 FSA Chief Scientific Advisor

 3.30 The Chief Scientific Advisor (CSA) as being closest to the scientific evidence surrounding the incident, is responsible for the rigour and reliability of the risk assessment produced by the FSA and is responsible for providing challenge and comment, as necessary.
-The CSA is responsible for assuring that any published version of the risk assessment is understandable by a lay audience.
+The CSA is responsible for assuring that any published statement regarding the risk assessment is understood by a lay audience.
 The FSA’s internal roles and responsibilities SOP sets out the role and responsibilities of the CSA during a non-routine incident.

 FSA Chair and FSA Board

-3.31 The FSA Chair and Board will be kept updated at an agreed frequency on non-routine incidents by the CEO (or SIOG Chair) through existing channels.
-The CEO (or SIOG Chair) will update the FSA Chair, in advance, wherever possible on issues that carry significant risk.
+3.31 The FSA Chair and Board will be kept updated at an agreed frequency on non-routine incidents by the CE (or SIOG Chair) through existing channels.
+The CE (or SIOG Chair) will update the FSA Chair, in advance, wherever possible on issues that carry significant risk.

 3.33 The FSA’s internal SOPs provides further information on the role of the FSA Chair and Board during a non-routine incident.

-3.34 For non-routine incidents, the Incident Response Meeting Secretariat will issue a calling notice for the IMCG meeting or a SIOG meeting and set the daily rhythm, in collaboration with the IMCG Chair.
-Representation from the FSA offices in Wales, Northern Ireland and FSS will be included.
+3.34 For non-routine incidents, the IMCG Secretariat will issue a calling notice for the IMCG meeting or a SIOG meeting and set the daily rhythm, in collaboration with the IMCG Chair.
+Representation from the FSA offices in Wales, Northern Ireland and FSS are included, and additional representation from other government departments may be included when required, depending on the nature and cross-cutting remit of the incident.

-3.35 Meetings are virtual by default and the standard calling notice includes details of MS Teams call dial in procedures or MS Team meeting arrangements.
-The incident response meeting secretariat instructions contains more information on the Incident Secretariat.
+3.35 Meetings are virtual by default and the standard calling notice will include details of call/dial-in procedures, as well as a meeting agenda.
+The IMCG’s secretariat operating instructions sets out the detail on the role of the Secretariat.

 FSA Emergency Response Support Team (FERST)